benoitpointet/devonthink-graph-view/README.md

 	* Every items is a node, groups are blue.
 	* Edges represente parent-child relationships.
 4. You may zoom in/out and pan in the graph.
+5. Double-click on a node to open the item in DT.

 ## Performance
 It works well under 200 items.
 Over that, it's robust but sluggish: both generating the graph and letting the force-directed layout happen on the web page will take many seconds/minutes.